Intinti Gruhalakshmi: Plot

 Tulasi overhears a conversation between Abhi, Gayatri, Nandu and Lasya when they talk that Tulasi is greedy for the property Ankita secured and she is devastated as her own son misunderstands her.
 She forbids Ankita from visiting her to avoid taunts from Gayatri.
 Ankita, however learns the truth and rebukes Abhi.
 Lasya schemes and influences Gayatri to the name to the property after Abhi to avoid Ankita's decision to name the property after Tulasi.
 However, on Tulasi's advice, Ankita's father Sharat names the property after Ankita as she learns about Lasya's conspiracies to influence Abhi to get the property.
 Abhi feels deceived and accuses Tulasi of being greedy for property.

 Ankitha returns to Tulasi while Abhi stays with her parents.
 Abhi challenges Ankita that Tulasi would some day use her property and that day, he will take Ankitha away from Tulasi.
-Tulasi plans to apply for a loan and Bhagya leaks it to Lasya, who deceives Tulasi by bribing the broker into applying for loan with fake documents and later forging her signature to withdraw the loan amount of ₹20,00,000 INR.
+Tulasi plans to apply for a loan and Bhagya leaks it to Lasya, who deceives Tulasi by bribing the broker into applying for loan with fake documents and later forging her signature to withdraw the loan amount of ₹20,00,000.
 Tulasi, Ankitha and Divya try to find out of the culprit for getting back their money and saving Tulasi from getting arrested as she signed on fake bank documents for being influenced.
 They capture the broker and blackmail Lasya to give all the money; setting a deadline of 24 hours for her.
 While she plans to engineer another conspiracy, Nandu learns the truth and gives the money to Tulasi.
 He berates Lasya for cheating his family and tries to leave her but reconciles with her when she fakes a suicide attempt.
-Prem needs ₹5,00,000 INR for sponsoring his music album and Tulasi reconciles with him, helps him win a music competition from which he wins price money to sponsor his album.
+Prem needs ₹5,00,000 for sponsoring his music album and Tulasi reconciles with him, helps him win a music competition from which he wins price money to sponsor his album.
 The family gear up to celebrate Bonalu.
 Lasya tries to spoil Tulasi's "Bonam" by breaking the holy pots Divya is holding but Madhavi saves the day.
 Vasu and Sakshi (from Guppedantha Manasu) join Tulasi for Bonalu and help her achieve her task when Lasya gives sleeping pills to Tulasi believing that she would lose consciousness and break the Bonam.

 Honey is the daughter of an extremely rich man named Samrat.
 When Honey meets with an accident caused by Nandu, Tulasi admits her in hospital.
 Nandu and Lasya leave Honey to attend an interview by Samrat that gets cancelled when he learns of Honey being missing.
-Misunderstanding that Tulasi abducted Honey, Samrat has Parandhamaiah and Anasuya apprehended and kept in jail.
+Misunderstanding that Tulasi abducted Honey, Samrat has Parandamayya and Anasuya apprehended and kept in jail.
 When Tulasi arrives, she is also jailed when she refuses to divulge that Honey wanted to tour the city and hid about her house's details from Tulasi for protecting her from Samrat's wrath.